© Angus Mitchell

 Duration: 2 hours which includes a 15 minute interval

-My current fee for visiting a club is £120 plus mileage @ .45p per mile (PAGB rate)
+From January 2026 my fee for visiting a club will be £130 plus mileage @ .45p per mile (PAGB rate)

 Current Lecture Dates